ol-iver/denonavr/HELP.md

         Returns a list of dictionaries which includes all discovered Denon AVR devices with keys "host", "modelName", "friendlyName", "presentationURL".
-        Returns "None" if no Denon AVR receiver was found.

     send_ssdp_broadcast()
         Send SSDP broadcast message to discover UPnP devices.